It's important to take rivaroxaban as your doctor has told you.

 Go to 111.nhs.uk or call 111

-Take the rivaroxaban packet, or leaflet inside it, plus any remaining medicine with you.
+Bring the rivaroxaban packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Anticoagulant alert card